unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 You need to provide either the `email` or `phone` parameter in every order request.
 You can also provide both parameters in your request.
 :::

-## Step 5: Prepare Your Authorization Headers
+## Step 5: Prepare Authorization Headers

 <embed src="/snippets/_auth-headers-preparation.md" />